-Figure 5: Plots of filtered total nitrogen (FTN) and rainfall from May 2022 to April 2023 for the (A) Foreshore (lake edge) sites and (B) In-lake sites
+Figure 7: Plots of filtered total nitrogen (FTN) and rainfall from May 2022 to April 2023 for the (A) Foreshore (lake edge) sites and (B) In-lake sites

-4.1.3 Phosphorus
+5.1.3 Phosphorus

-Figure 6 shows total phosphorous (TP) values and rainfall for the period May 2022-April 2023 for the foreshore and in-lake sites.
+Figure 8 shows total phosphorous (TP) values and rainfall for the period May 2023-April 2024 for the foreshore and in-lake sites.
 In Appendix 2 graphs of the results from the last nine years are presented.
-For the foreshore sites (Figure 6a) the recent observations are very similar to previous observations, with several sites routinely exceeding the guideline value, and with greater variation of total phosphorus values at the lake edge sites compared to in-lake sites.
-Along the lake edge Burroo Bay (Site 4) had high TP values for 7 of the 12 sampling events with very high values for all sampling events from December 2022 to April 2023 indicating a consistent source of phosphorus into this part of the lake.
-Sites 5 and 3A showed a similar pattern too (Figure 6a).
-Also, at this time the in-lake site NS2 in the central part of the Lake showed high TP values from December 2022 to March 2022 (Figure 6b).
-These high TP values did not correspond to a high rainfall event.
-The large rainfall event in early July 2022 did see high TP values when sampled 17 days later at Sites 5, 4, and 3 but all in-lake sites were below the recommended Guideline value (Figure 6).
+For the foreshore sites (Figure 8a) the recent observations are very similar to previous observations, with several sites routinely exceeding the guideline value, and with greater variation of total phosphorus values at the lake edge sites compared to in-lake sites.
+Along the lake edge Burroo Bay (Site 4) had high TP values for 8 of the 12 sampling events with very high values for all sampling events from October 2023 to April 2024 indicating a consistent source of phosphorus into this part of the lake.
+Sites 5 and 3A showed a similar pattern too (Figure 8a).
+Indeed, most foreshore sites (except